 Camping with a Dog

-Roll out goes from 7am Sunday 22nd August, until midday Monday 23rd August.
+Roll out is from 7am Sunday 18th August, until midday Monday 19th August.
 Those rolling out on Monday can camp at Mundiville on Sunday night at no extra charge.

-For those staying on Sunday night: toilets will be available until midday Monday 23rd, however all other facilities, including food vendors, and Mundiville medical centre, will no longer be available.
+For those staying on Sunday night: toilets will be available until midday Monday 19th, however all other facilities, including food vendors, and Mundiville medical centre, recycling, rubbish, internet and firewood & ice will no longer be available.
 Food vendors will stop serving after breakfast on Sunday morning.